dvm/fdup/README.md

 # fdup
-Search for duplicate files in a directory
+Search for duplicate files in a directories.